-Some problematic parts of Pascal syntax in various dialects (see also see Section 12.2.1 [Lexer problems], page 476):
+Some problematic parts of Pascal syntax in various dialects (see also see Section 12.2.1 [Lexer problems], page 529):

 - BP style initializers for variables (or "typed constants", as BP likes to call initialized variables even though they are not constant) with '=' rather than 'value'.
 Problem: It makes initialized Boolean subrange variable declarations like 'Foo: False . .
 True = False = False' ambiguous.
 They could be interpreted as 'Foo: False . .
 (True = False) = False' or 'Foo: False . .
 True = (False = False)'.
 This lexer, like BP, chooses the latter interpretation.
-To avoid conflicts in the parser, this is done with the 'LEX_CONST_EQUAL' hack, counting parentheses and brackets so that in 'Foo: False . .
-(True = False) = True' the second '=' will become the LEX_CONST_EQUAL token. - BP style array initializers in '(', ')'.
+To avoid conflicts in the parser, this is done with the 'LEX\CONST\EQUAL' hack, counting parentheses and brackets so that in 'Foo: False . .
+(True = False) = True' the second '=' will become the LEX\CONST\EQUAL token. - BP style array initializers in '(', ')'.
 When they consist of a single entry (without an index as required in EP), they conflict with expressions in parentheses.
+This is resolved in the parser using GLR with '%dprec', and in the following processing of initializers. - Extended Pascal structured value constructors.
+The problem here is that identically looking constructs have different meaning: 'foo[bar: baz]' may be a record or array constructor.
+Also 'foo[bar]' may be an array access or a set constructor (and, as a Gnu extension also a record or array constructor).
+One problem is how to choose proper semantic action.
+Another is that the constructs involved (array access and record, array and set constructors) have different, but overlapping syntax.
+The problem is resolved using superset approach: the parser accepts anything resembling array access or a constructor and builds a tree representing its structure.
+Then semantic actions decide which construct is expected and verify that it is in fact well-formed (or report an error).

-This is resolved in the parser using GLR with '%dprec', and in the following processing of initializers. - Extended Pascal (and many dialects) allow the lower bound of a subrange declaration to be an arbitrary expression (Standard Pascal allows only a plain constant).
+- Extended Pascal (and many dialects) allow the lower bound of a subrange declaration to be an arbitrary expression (Standard Pascal allows only a plain constant).
 This makes things like 'var Foo: (Bar . . . ' hard to parse, since 'Bar' could be part of an expression in parentheses as the lower bound of a subrange, or the beginning of an enumeration type declaration.
 BP can't handle this situation.
 In GPC, this is now solved with the GLR parser.
-In fact, this case is rather easy to handle for GLR, as it does not even need '%dprec' or '%merge' since the presence or absence of '...' sooner or later makes one alternative fail.

-• Delphi's 'external [libname] [name name]' construct where libname and name can be string expressions.
+In fact, this case is rather easy to handle for GLR, as it does not even need '%dprec' or '%merge' since the presence or absence of '. . ' sooner or later makes one alternative fail. - Delphi's 'external [libname] [name name]' construct where libname and name can be string expressions.
 Since 'name' is not a reserved word, but an identifier, 'external name name name' can be valid which is difficult to parse.
 It could be solved by the parser, by making 'name' a special identifier whose special meaning is recognized after 'external' only.